nodeca/pica/README.md

 - Loading image:
   - Due to JS security restrictions, you can process images from the same domain or local files only.
-If you load images from remote domain use proper `Access-Control-Allow-Origin` header.
+If you load images from a remote domain, use the proper `Access-Control-Allow-Origin` header.
-  - iOS has a memory limits for canvas elements, that may cause problems in some cases, [more details](https://github.com/nodeca/pica/wiki/iOS-Memory-Limit).
+  - iOS has memory limits for canvas elements, which may cause problems in some cases, [more details](https://github.com/nodeca/pica/wiki/iOS-Memory-Limit).
-  - If your source data is jpeg image, it can be rotated.
-Consider use [image-blob-reduce](https://github.com/nodeca/image-blob-reduce).
+  - If your source data is a jpeg image, it can be rotated.
+Consider using [image-blob-reduce](https://github.com/nodeca/image-blob-reduce).
 - Saving image:
-  - Some ancient browsers do not support `canvas.toBlob()` method.
+  - Some ancient browsers do not support the `canvas.toBlob()` method.
-    Use `pica.toBlob()`, it includes required shim.
+    Use `pica.toBlob()`, it includes the required shim.
   - For jpeg source, it's a good idea to keep `exif` data.
-Consider use [image-blob-reduce](https://github.com/nodeca/image-blob-reduce).
+Consider using [image-blob-reduce](https://github.com/nodeca/image-blob-reduce).
 - Quality
   - JS canvas does not support access to info about gamma correction.